 Other criteria are applied by the TRZ® Software in relation to frequencies and their respective impedances, however they are not strict because the frequencies and impedances of converters and boosters varies greatly with the device maximum power and from one manufacturer to another (users may and should perform refinement where possible).

-If the “converter+booster” fails the previous step, the problem is the booster.
-If the “converter+booster” is ok, the problem almost certainly is the horn and you can move to the next step by testing the complete stack.
-Connect the horn to the booster with the proper torque and procedures recommended by the manufacturer.
+If the “converter+booster” fails in the previous step, the problem is the booster.
+If the “converter+booster” passed, the problem almost certainly is the horn and you can move to the next step by testing the complete stack.
+Couple the horn to the booster with the proper torque and procedures recommended by the manufacturer.

 The stack mechanical quality factor (Qm) should be equal to or higher than 1000, regardless of the frequency and power.
-The Qm equal to or higher 1000 is a rule of thumb based on our experience, we have never tested an acoustic stack working properly with Qm lower than 1000.
+The Qm equal to or higher 1000 is a general guidance based on our practical experience (we have never tested an acoustic stack working properly with Qm lower than 1000).
 When the horn is cracked, the stack mechanical quality factor decreases considerably.

 Example of horn in good conditions, the stack frequency (Fa) is within the nominal operational frequency range indicated by the blue region at 30 kHz ± 75 Hz.

 In an acoustic stack, or any resonant compound device, each part acts like a band pass filter and, if their frequencies are not aligned, the stack will have low efficiency.
-Low efficiency comes with over heating, overloading the generator and faster fatigue, making horn poor tuning the root of many problems in the power ultrasonic systems.
+Low efficiency comes with overheating, overloading the generator and faster fatigue, making horn poor tuning the root of many problems in the power ultrasonic systems.
 Note: The maximum recommended operating temperature is 45 °C (≈110 °F).